 Here is a simple chart below on Neocardina and Caradina shrimp varieties:

 When purchasing freshwater aquarium shrimp, sourcing becomes a major component in your success.
 With shrimp, you have two sources, importing shrimp and homebred shrimp.

 Importing shrimp is what you will typically find at your local fish stores.
 If you haven’t seen my Quarantine post, you may not be familiar with the sourcing cycle of imported livestock in our hobby.
 It is below for your reference:

 Imported livestock in general are going to go through multiple distributions to get to your home.
 This increases stress and the likelihood for diseases.
 Imported shrimp will also be larger in size, meaning they will have a harder time adapting to captivity.
 It is common for imported shrimp to experience die off when shipping.

-For those who do not have a local breeder available, I would highly recommend SoShrimp on Amazon.
-They sell a variety of homebred Neocardina shrimp that would all be excellent choices for your shrimp tank.
+For those who do not have a local breeder available, I would highly recommend Buceplant.
+They sell a variety of Neocardina shrimp that would all be excellent choices for your shrimp tank.

 Freshwater Aquarium Shrimp Pests – Dealing With Them

 Freshwater aquarium shrimp have pests that we need to deal with.
 Most will come from freshwater plants we purchase.
 The main pests are: